NathanWhite-hub/Fallout-Wiki-Scraper/README.md

 This project was difficult due to me having to make this as dynamic as possible.
 Each page has a similar, but slightly different layout and programing it to be completely automated meant me having to account for this.

-[h2]The Start[/h2]
+## The Start
-This program starts with the character href scraper which goes to the page on
+This program starts with the *character href scraper script* which goes to the page on